Acupuncture Accreditation

 • Supporting documents of the total contact hours, practical hours, formal written examination and practical evaluation (e.g. PolyU transcript, training logbook record).

-2. Acknowledgement receipt of application will be sent to the applicant via email.
 Incomplete submission of the above copies will cause a delay in the handling and approval of the application.
-The applicant should make sure that enough postage is put on the envelope sent to the Acupuncture Accreditation Board; otherwise the post will be returned to the applicant or kept in the central post office.
+The applicant should make sure that enough postage is put on the envelope sent to the Acupuncture Accreditation Board for paper application; otherwise, the post will be returned to the applicant or kept in the central post office.
 The HKPA will not bear the responsibility to collect the post from the central post office and to pay the unpaid postage for the applicant.

-3. Handling charges for application for acupuncture accreditation (non‐refundable):
+Handling charges for application for acupuncture accreditation (non‐refundable):

 • HKPA member – HK$120